Want to eat out without breaking the bank? You can get a great feed for a bargain price at these Leeds cafes and

 Man V Roast

 Fancy a cheap roast dinner?
 You can get one for just £7 at Man v Roast in Hyde Park.
 It’s a carvery restaurant that does things a little differently, giving you the option to eat in or take away.
 Pop by any day of the week and take your pick from the likes of turkey, beef, gammon, pork, chicken and sausage (or lamb for 40p extra).
 All their meats come from Sykes House Farm, so you know they’re going to be good.
-You’ll also get seasonal veg, two kinds of potatoes, stuffing, a Yorkshire pudding and a bucketload of gravy.
+You’ll also get seasonal veg, stuffing, a Yorkshire pudding, roasted or mashed potatoes and a bucketload of gravy.
 Prefer a light bite?
 Their roast meat sandwiches are just £4.50.

 Man V Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.

 Woaaahhh.
 Don’t let the name put you off.
 You don’t have to like fish to love Mr Mackerel.
 In fact, it’s their kebabs that have us coming back for more.
-They do lamb or chicken, cooked fresh to order on the grill and served up on a Turkish flatbread with a small bowl of warming lentil soup, a hefty pile of rice and bucketload of crisp salad complete with pickled chillis.
+They do lamb or chicken, cooked fresh to order on the grill and served up on a Turkish flatbread with a small bowl of warming lentil soup, a hefty pile of rice and bucketloads of crisp salad complete with pickled chillis.
 This is a right good feed and it’s yours for under a fiver.
 If you do want to try their signature mackerel, it’s best enjoyed in a sarnie for just £3.

 Mr Mackerel, Leeds Kirkgate Market, 34 Ludgate Hill, Leeds, West Yorkshire, LS2 7HY.

 Jenny’s Jerk Chicken